mikelou1/mixed-precision-summation/README.md

 **Observations.** Among Fast submissions, three of the models converged independently on essentially the same approach: sort by magnitude, group into fixed-size fp16 chunks, and combine in fp32.
 The differences between them came down to the fp32 combination step (flat versus tree versus hierarchical fan-out), accounting for roughly 700 points of spread.
 The two models that scored zero in Fast mode did so for different reasons.
 Claude Opus 4.7 Fast reasoned that input values should be bucketed by magnitude before summing in fp16, an approach that is more principled in concept but ignores that fp16's representable maximum is 65,504, which the largest bucket exceeds.
 DeepSeek V4 Fast produced a syntactically valid solver whose tree-construction code crashed at runtime due to a structural bug.

 Under the Thinking condition, the picture changes substantially.
-ChatGPT 5.5 Heavy Thinking converged on essentially the same algorithmic family as the final Frontier Beam-Search solver in the next section: sorted fp16 blocks of size around 1,000, multi-piece splits for selected blocks (2, 4, or 8 way), a subset-sum dynamic program for choosing which blocks to split, and an fp64 root reduction.
-Its score of 9,991.78 sits within the saturation regime of the benchmark, roughly seven points below the final Frontier Beam-Search solver.
+ChatGPT 5.5 Heavy Thinking converged on essentially the same algorithmic family as the Selective-Exposure Beam Search solver in the next section: sorted fp16 blocks of size around 1,000, multi-piece splits for selected blocks (2, 4, or 8 way), a subset-sum dynamic program for choosing which blocks to split, and an fp64 root reduction.
+Its score of 9,991.78 sits within the saturation regime of the benchmark, roughly seven points below that solver.
 The Claude models found variations on the structure without the error-correction step, scoring near 8,200.
 DeepSeek V4 Thinking developed an original priority-queue merging approach with precision chosen by subtree size, scoring 7,418.

 The Fast and Thinking score ranges (roughly 7,000 at the top of Fast, roughly 9,990 at the top of Thinking) are not narrow refinements of one another.
 They represent different regimes of engagement with the problem, and the gap between them is filled almost entirely by empirical testing and revision against the grading harness.